pedrorvidal/pedrorvidal/README.md

 - 👋 Hi, I’m @pedrorvidal
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning ReactJS, Laravel, Drupal and NextJS
+- 🌱 I’m currently working in projects using WordPress, ReactJS, Laravel, and NextJS
 - 📫 How to reach me:
 - 📨 pedrorvidal@gmail.com
 - 🐦 @vidaldeveloper